Course Catalog

 Bulletin Boards and Posters

-The Department of Enrollment Management maintains financial aid information, job opportunities, registration information, club information, and other current items of interest on several bulletin boards located around all campus locations.
-Career Services also maintains listings of jobs on the college website.
+The Department of Enrollment Management maintains financial aid information, registration information, club information, and other current items of interest on several bulletin boards located around all campus locations.
+Career Services maintains listings of jobs on the college website.
 Posters announcing special events and services are placed strategically throughout the college in an effort to keep the student body informed.
 All postings must be approved through the Director of Marketing and Public Relations.
+Any postings found to be inappropriate or unapproved will be removed at the discretion of WGTC College Administration.

 Telephones